Turboprop vs. piston: when does the step-up actually make sense?

 Making the transition well

-- Do not skip the intermediate step.
-Moving directly from a Cessna 172 to a TBM is possible but inadvisable.
-A complex retractable piston with meaningful IFR time builds the judgment and habit patterns that make the turboprop transition safer and less expensive in training time.
+• Do not skip the intermediate step.
+Moving straight from a Cessna 172 to a TBM is possible but inadvisable.
+A complex retractable piston with meaningful IFR time builds the judgment and habits that make the turboprop transition safer and cheaper in training time.

-- Budget for training as a real cost.
-Initial turboprop type training at a simulator center runs $10,000 to $20,000 depending on the type.
-Recurrent training is required annually by most insurers.
-This is not optional and should be in your ownership budget from day one.
+• Budget for training as a real cost.
+Initial turboprop type training at a simulator center runs $10,000 to $20,000 depending on the type, and most insurers require recurrent training annually.
+This is not optional, and it belongs in the ownership budget from day one.

-- Talk to current owners before committing.
-The TBM Owner-Pilot Association and PC-12 Owners and Pilots Association both have active communities of pilots who have made exactly this transition.
-Their candid accounts of what they got right and wrong are more useful than any specification sheet.
+• Talk to current owners before committing.
+The TBM Owner-Pilot Association and the PC-12 Owners and Pilots Association both have active communities of pilots who have made exactly this transition.
+Their candid accounts of what they got right and wrong are worth more than any specification sheet.